deviousdante/deviousdante/README.md

 Trigun • Jujutsu Kaisen • Devil May Cry • Vanitas no Carte •
 Owari no Seraph • The Outsiders • Black Clover • Inuyasha •
 Ninjago • HTTYD • I’m the Villainess, So I’m Taming the Final Boss •
-Gachiakuta • ZZZ • LMK • Arknights • Muse Dash • Eminence In Shadow
+Gachiakuta • ZZZ • LMK • Arknights • Muse Dash • Eminence In Shadow • Wakfu

 </p>